 Olimpiada Nacional de Biología

-There are only two rounds: the local (states) and the national one.
-The first round takes place in the last week of October and the second round is in the last week of January.
+The State Biology Olympiad takes place in the last week of October and the National Biology Olympiad in the last week of January.

-Every state has a delegate who is responsible for the organization of the first round.
-They are also responsible for getting the funds to perform this first round.
 The number of students that participate in the first round is different every year.
-90% of the students come from public schools and only 10% from private schools.
+90% of the students are from public schools and only 10% from private schools.

 Some schools have a preselection of the students, the best ones participate in the first round.